 From Hillsboro you can take a side trip to Lake Valley, a ghost town about 18 miles south.
 Named in 1878 for ancient lake beds nearby, this silver mining town had a heyday population of over 4000 people.
 Today Lake Valley is cared for by the Bureau of Land Management, and remains fairly intact.
 Weathered wooden buildings, a school, a garage and several houses still survive.
 This was the location of the Bridal Chamber Mine, one of the richest veins of silver ever discovered.

-As NM 152 winds up into the mountains, it passes Kingston, another mining town of the 1880s, with a reputation for wild and wooly ways.
-The Percha Bank has been restored and is now a museum that is open by appointment.
+As NM 152 winds up into the mountains, it passes Kingston, another 1880s mining town with a reputation for wild and wooly ways.
+The Percha Bank has been restored but is currently closed; the Kingston Schoolhouse Museum is open by appointment: 575-895-5501.

-Information about the history of Kingston and a walking tour map is now available online at the historic Black Range Lodge.
 Kingston’s Historic District features several buildings and the town bell, cast from ore from local mines.
-The old cemetery outside of town is still in use.
+The old cemetery outside of town is still in use, and is a nice place to visit if historic grave markers are your thing.

 Continuing west past Kingston, the road gains nearly 3000 feet in altitude over nine miles, and crests at Emory Pass.
 This magnificent viewpoint at above 8,000 feet overlooks mountains, valleys and Caballo Lake over 50 miles to the east.
 An extensive system of trails offers pleasant hikes through cool forested mountains or along shady streams.
 Backpackers will find plenty of beautiful, wild, rugged, and remote country for long trips in quiet solitude.